 For assistance in paying for prescriptions, contact the Partnership for Prescription Assistance (PPA).
 The PPA assists people in applying and determining eligibility for patient assistance programs that provide prescription medication free of charge or at a reduced cost.
 You can access PPA by telephone at 1-888-4PPA-NOW or via their website.

 If you need additional assistance with a health care issue, please complete the form below.
-Once you submit the form, you will be prompted to print, sign, and return a privacy release form to the Dallas office.
+Once you submit the form, you will be prompted to print, sign, and return a privacy release form to our office.